systemslab/popper-paper/paper/paper.md

 Researchers that decide to follow Popper are faced with a steep learning curve, especially if they have only used a couple of tools from the DevOps toolkit.
-To lower the entry barrier, we have developed a CLI tool[^link:cli] to help bootstrap a paper repository that follows the Popper convention.
+To lower the entry barrier, we have developed a command line interface (CLI) tool[^link:cli] to help bootstrap a paper repository that follows the Popper convention.

 As part of our efforts, we maintain a list of experiment templates that have been "popperized"[^link:templates].
 These are end-to-end